 There are three reasons that the information used for a quote can be wrong.

-At Mitchell & Whale, we try our very best to give you an accurate quote.
+At Mitch, we try our very best to give you an accurate quote.
 That’s one of the reasons that we stopped offering online quotes.
 Online quoting software relies on the client to input accurate information, and these quotes are almost never correct.
 If you call for a quote, the broker can ask for your driver’s license number and pull up your records on the spot.
 They can also ask more questions when your answers aren’t clear or contradictory.

 Regardless of how you choose to buy insurance, talking to someone is always preferable to getting an online quote, because a live agent can ask for clarification if necessary.
 And regardless of whether you get a quote by phone, in person or online, try to have all the relevant documentation handy before you begin.
 Mostly, that means your driver’s license and the VIN number of your car.
 With this information, your broker will likely be able to give you a quote you can count on.